 Visit Xativa Castle – this beautiful castle offers magnificent views of Xativa city and surrounding mountains.
 You can access it easily by a 30-minute walk from the town or you can drive up to one of the 2 car parks.

-There is also an option of taking a train that leaves from town and passes all the beautiful buildings that will bring you up to the castle.
+There is also an option of taking a train that leaves town and passes all the beautiful buildings that will bring you up to the castle.

 However, this does not go very often, so if you are stuck for time, I don’t recommend taking it.
 It’s definitely one of the must-see places in Valencia province.